-- application of account opening; - ii.
-Initial deposit receipt will be issued with 'Disclaimer' that account shall be opened after completing necessary due diligence including NADRA verification through verisys or bio-metric technology; - iii.
+- 7. Provisional Account Opening: After establishing identity of the prospective customers MFBs are allowed to provisionally open accounts (restricting debits) during the verification process of identity document, however customers must be appropriately informed about this.
+For the purpose, MFBs may accept initial deposit at the time of submission of necessary documents by their prospective customers (natural persons) subject to the following; - i.
+Completion of verification within five (05) working days from the date of application of account opening; - ii.
+Initial deposit receipt will be issued with 'Disclaimer' that account shall be opened after completing necessary due diligence including NADRA verification through biometric technology; - iii.
 A temporary account number shall be generated which will be validated after completion of due diligence process; - iv.
-The Initial deposit (with no minimum balance restrictions) will be credited to customer's designated account only; - No transaction in the account, issuance of cheque book/ATM card or any other instrument will be allowed until completion of verification of identity of the customer; However, in cases where customer's biometric impression is successfully verified from NADRA the MFB may instantly activate the account subject to satisfactory due diligence; - vi.
+The Initial deposit (with no minimum balance restrictions) will be credited to customer's designated account only; - v.
+No transaction in the account, issuance of cheque book/ATM card or any other instrument will be allowed until completion of verification of identity of the customer; However, in cases where customer's biometric impression is successfully verified from NADRA the MFB may instantly activate the account subject to satisfactory due diligence; - vi.
 The MFBs will maintain a list of all such customers/accounts where the business relationship needed to be closed on account of negative verification; - vii.
 MFBs shall guide the customers to visit relevant branch to get refund of initial deposit in case of negative NADRA verification; and - viii.
-Management of related risks effectively during the period. - 7.
+Management of related risks effectively during the period. - 8.
 Micro-Saving Accounts: These are privileged savings accounts offered only to low income and poor persons who are traditionally excluded from formal financial system.
 These accounts can be opened after establishing identity of customer only, and upon approval of the branch manager.
 Balance limits for such accounts shall, however, not exceed Rs.
 100,000.